AustinFinell/AustinFinell/README.md

 - 👋 Hi, I’m @AustinFinell
-- 👀 I’m interested in learning everything I can about machine learning
+- 👀 I’m interested in learning everything I can about Programming, and eventually Machine Learning
 - 🌱 I’m currently learning Java while in school
-- 💞️ I’m looking to collaborate on any beginner projects where I can get learn
+- 💞️ I’m looking to collaborate on any beginner projects or to joing an internship to learn professional skills
 - 📫 How to reach me: austin.finell@gmail.com

 <!---